 Hank Willis Thomas is a conceptual artist living and working in New York City.
 His work focuses on themes related to perspective identity, commodity, media, and popular culture.
 He often incorporates recognizable icons into his work, many from well-known advertising and branding campaigns.
-On advertising, in an interview with Time, Thomas says, “Part of advertising’s success is based on its ability to reinforce generalizations developed around race, gender and ethnicity which are generally false, but [these generalizations] can sometimes be entertaining, sometimes true, and sometimes horrifying.”
+On advertising, in an interview with Time, Thomas said, “Part of advertising’s success is based on its ability to reinforce generalizations developed around race, gender and ethnicity which are generally false, but [these generalizations] can sometimes be entertaining, sometimes true, and sometimes horrifying.”

-After the senseless robbery and murder of his cousin, Songha Willis Thomas in 2000, Hank became known for B®anded, a series of photographs, and Unbranded: Reflections in Black by Corporate America 1968-2008, a body of work created from appropriating advertising images.
+After the senseless robbery and murder of his cousin, Songha Thomas Willis in 2000, Hank became known for B®anded, a series of photographs, and Unbranded: Reflections in Black by Corporate America 1968-2008, a body of work created from appropriating advertising images.
 He was thinking about the root of black-on-black violence in the US.
-In Juxtapoz he says, “It got down to something in the construction of black male identity.
+In Juxtapoz, he said, “It got down to something in the construction of black male identity.
 Black male identity, as we know it started with slavery in the United States, not in Africa.
 I’m interested in the way that black men are the most feared and revered bodies in the world in this weird way.
 I was trying to figure out why that was and what that was about, and the relationship to slavery and commodity, which is commerce, culture, cotton, and that body type.”

 Thomas sees cultural disconnects everywhere in day-to-day living particularly as it relates to race (a figment of our imagination).
-In a recent review of Question Bridge, a collaborative transmedia project, Holland Cotter wrote in the New York Times, “…he has been particularly astute in examining the workings of what W. E. B. Du Bois called double consciousness, the condition in which people see themselves reflected, often negatively, in the view of others and end up molding their lives to confirm that view.”
+In a 2013 review of Question Bridge, a collaborative transmedia project, Holland Cotter wrote in the New York Times, “…he has been particularly astute in examining the workings of what W. E. B. Du Bois called double consciousness, the condition in which people see themselves reflected, often negatively, in the view of others and end up molding their lives to confirm that view.”
 In this way, his work has gone beyond just making art, to examining and exposing deeper divides in our culture.

-Previous exhibitions at Jack Shainman Gallery include Question Bridge: Black Males (2013), What Goes Without Saying (2012), Pitch Blackness (2009), and B®ANDED (2006).
+Previous exhibitions at Jack Shainman Gallery include Unbranded: A Century of White Women, 1915-2015 (2015), Question Bridge: Black Males (2013), What Goes Without Saying (2012), Pitch Blackness (2009), and B®ANDED (2006).